brodsa/loopitoy/README.md

 The features of the web page were planned using Agile methodology to ensure Minimum Value Product and to address planned User Stories.
 The core features of this django-base webpage includes CRUD functionality for both Site Users and Site Owner, so that users can create, read, update and delete records.
 In additon, messages are displayed after each CRUD activity.

 The sites of e-shop are categorized into several groups:
-- **Landing & Informative Pages** includes Landing and How it Works Pages.
+- **Landing & Informative Pages** include Landing and How it Works Pages.
-- **Account & Profile Pages** includes all sites related to allauth app, i.e. authentication app, or profile app.
+- **Account & Profile Pages** include all sites related to allauth app, i.e. authentication app, or profile app.
-- **Toys Pages** includes all pages related to toy app, e.g. overview of toys, toy detail.
+- **Toys Pages** include all pages related to toy app, e.g. overview of toys, toy detail.
-- **Purchasing Pages** includes both Shopping Bag and Checkout Pages.
+- **Purchasing Pages** include both Shopping Bag and Checkout Pages.
+- **Hidden Pages and Polices** include all error hidden pages and pages with various polices, terms and conditions.
+- **Review Pages** include pages related to providing and presenting customer feedback
+- **Contact Page** includes contacting form.

 The entire web page is also designed to be responsive to ensure that the e-shop is properly displayed on different devices (e.g. a mobile, a desktop).
 The designed follows common best practice of e-shop development.
 Each site has mutual components, i.e. header with a navigation menu and footer.
 The mutual components ensure that the user to easily navigates through the content of the e-shop.